wlox/wlox/README.md

 Components of WLOX
 --------------

-WLOX requires the following physical components to function.
+WLOX requires the following components to function.
 Each one will be discussed in detail further below.

 1. **MySQL Database Server**: Secure database server running MySQL.
 2. **Api Server**: Secure web server running a current version of PHP with CURL.
 3. **Auth Server**: Secure web server running a current version of PHP with CURL.
+4. **Cron Jobs**: These should be set up on the same server as your Bitcoind installation.
-4. **Bitcoind Server**: A secure server running a current version of the **bitcoind client** (available at https://en.bitcoin.it).
+5. **Bitcoind Server**: A secure server running a current version of the **bitcoind client** (available at https://en.bitcoin.it).
 This will be the "hot wallet".
-5. **Backend Server:** Web server (can be VPS) running the backend administration program.
+6. **Backend Server:** Web server (can be VPS) running the backend administration program.
-6. **Frontend Server:** Secure web server running a current version of PHP with CURL.
+7. **Frontend Server:** Secure web server running a current version of PHP with CURL.
-7. **Warm Wallet**: A Bitcoin wallet running on a secure computer of your choice.
+8. **Warm Wallet**: A Bitcoin wallet running on a secure computer of your choice.
-8. **2 Factor Authentication**: WLOX uses Authy for this purpose by default.
+9. **2 Factor Authentication**: WLOX uses Authy for this purpose by default.
 Please read more below.

-** -- Section being revised -- ***
-It is recommended to keep the first three components on seperate servers to ensure maximum security.
-The last component should be on a secure computer that should only be connected to the internet when sending Bitcoin back to the hot wallet.
+It is recommended to keep that items 1.
+2. 3.
+4/5 and 7 seperate servers to ensure maximum security.
+The warm wallet should be on a secure computer that should only be connected to the internet when sending Bitcoin back to the hot wallet.
-** -- end section -- ***

 Once you have set up these 7 components, we can start installing the required packages and setting up their respective cfg.php files.